The most important things to know about diabetes

 Like T1D, experts believe both genetics and environmental triggers play a large role in T2D.
 “If you talk to someone with T2D, they will probably tell you of at least one relative who also has the disease,” says Ahmed.
 But having a genetic predisposition doesn’t mean you’ll definitely develop the disease.
 Other factors raise your risk, including:

 - Excess weight.
 Living with excess weight (a BMI, body mass index, between 25 and 29.9) or obesity (30 or greater) can lead to insulin resistance, particularly if that weight is concentrated around your midsection.
-According to the National Heart, Lung, and Blood Institute, a waist circumference greater than 35 inches in women and greater than 40 inches in men is considered a risk factor.
+According to the Australian Government Department of Health and Aged Care, a higher waist circumference of 88cm or more in women and 102cm or more in men is considered a risk factor.
 That’s because belly fat can indicate visceral fat, the kind that wraps around your internal organs and causes inflammation.
 This could be one reason why T2D is more common in men than women, as men tend to have higher amounts of visceral fat.

 - Lack of activity.
 Research has long established that a sedentary lifestyle increases your risk of developing T2D.
 For example, the more time men spent sitting, the more likely they are to develop T2D, one study in the International Journal of Behavioral Nutrition and Physical Activity found.